 The Volkswagen Polo feels every inch the scaled-down Golf.
 All versions have a quality feel throughout, with power sourced from efficient 1.0-litre petrol engines.
 It’s a tad expensive, but the Polo’s image remains second-to-none.

-The entry-level Polo Life features 15-inch alloy wheels, eight-inch touchscreen infotainment, Apple CarPlay, Android Auto, air conditioning, cruise control and autonomous emergency braking.
+The entry-level Polo Life features 15-inch alloy wheels, an eight-inch digital instrument panel, Apple CarPlay, Android Auto, air conditioning, cruise control and autonomous emergency braking.
 At the opposite end of the range, the Polo GTI is an underrated hot hatch.

 We said: ‘The 1.0-litre three-cylinder turbocharged petrol engine, which injects the Polo with some added pep, would be our choice.
-It’s not cheap, but the price is offset by strong resale values and competitive finance deals.’
+It’s not cheap, but the price is offset by competitive finance deals and strong resale values.’

 Read our Volkswagen Polo review